Brian Jones (wide receiver): Hamilton Tiger-Cats

 Jones signed with the Hamilton Tiger-Cats on the first day of free agency on February 12, 2019.
 He played in the first two games of the season for the Tiger-Cats, but was released on June 26, 2019.
 He was re-signed by the Tiger-Cats on August 6, 2019.
 He re-signed with the team again on February 10, 2021.
 He was released on June 28, 2021.

 Toronto Argonauts

 On October 26, 2021, it was announced that Jones had re-signed with the Toronto Argonauts.
 He played in the last regular season game for the Argonauts in 2021 and his practice roster contract expired on December 6, 2021.

 Coaching career

 Jones was hired as the special teams coordinator for the York Lions for the 2022 season.
 Just prior to the 2023 season, Jones was named an associate head coach of the Lions, alongside the team's offensive coordinator, Nathaniel Griffith.
 However, the team finished 0–8 that year, allowing an average of 70 points per game, resulting in the team hiring a permanent head coach for 2024.
+He was retained as the special teams coordinator under new head coach Dexter Janke for the 2024 season but left the team in 2025.